Teo44/OpenRoutePlanner/documentation/testing.md

 Again searching 500 shortest paths between random notes, now in a graph parsed from a 24km by 30km OpenStreetMap extract of Tokyo.

+Dijstra: 187 seconds in total, average 373 milliseconds A*: 183 seconds total, average 365 milliseconds

+Interestingly Dijkstra failed in exactly one path with the 5 second timeout, even though it performed very close to A* on average.

 [Map download](https://download.bbbike.org/osm/bbbike/Tokyo/)

 ### Random routes in an OSM map of Kanto region

 ![](https://raw.githubusercontent.com/Teo44/OpenRoutePlanner/master/documentation/pictures/kanto_osm_area.png)

-The whole Kanto area of Japan.
-The largest map I could reasonably parse for testing, around 9-10 gigabytes of RAM required.
+The area of Kanto, Japan.
+The largest map I could reasonably parse for testing, around 9-10 gigabytes of RAM is required.
+Timeout was set to 20 seconds, since some paths in this graphs can take very long to find.

 //TODO 500 random paths